peregrine-cms/peregrine-k8s-explore/single-author/README.md

 # Additional Notes

-* The StatefulSet uses an initContainer to bootstrap the JCR data from the Docker onto the PersistentVolume mount point.
+* The StatefulSet uses an initContainer to bootstrap the JCR data from the Docker image onto the PersistentVolume mount point.